-Claim petition - A form by which the injured worker contests a denial of primary liability or requests an award of indemnity, medical or rehabilitation benefits.
+Claim petition - A form by which the injured worker contests a denial of primary liability or requests an award of indemnity benefits or in some cases medical or rehabilitation benefits.
 In response to a claim petition, the Office of Administrative Hearings generally schedules a settlement conference or formal hearing.